sbakiu/immoscout-bot/README.md

 ## External services

-The application makes use of free services or free usage plans of a variety of online services.
+The application uses free services or free usage plans of a variety of online services.
 The services used are:
 - [Heroku](https://heroku.com) - Serverless hosting platform with free plan available
 - [mongoDB Atlas](https://www.mongodb.com/cloud) - Free mongoDB hosting.
-We use this to store the already seen announcements.
+Used to store the already seen announcements.
 - [Telegram](https://www.telegram.org/) - Cross-platform messaging application.
 Used to receive push notifications.

 Suggested, but not required: